 There are simple steps you can take to avoid a tragedy.
 Parents should check to make sure children have been dropped off where they need to be.
 Caregivers who drive children should make it a habit to leave a reminder in the backseat like a shoe or a purse.
 My personal favorite is to advise parents to place their cellphone in the backseat because you should not be using it when driving your car to begin with.

-Many parents and other caregivers do not realize the danger a car sitting in a driveway can pose should a child get inside and become trapped.
+Many parents and caregivers do not realize the danger a car sitting in a driveway can pose should a child get inside and become trapped.
 Over about the past 20 years, 29 percent of child heatstroke deaths have occurred because children got inside a car and could not get out.
-So, lock your vehicles when they are sitting in the driveway.
+So, lock your vehicles when they are in the driveway.
 If a young child goes missing this summer, thoroughly check any vehicles near where they were playing.

 For more information, check out our website at www.wheresbaby.org.

 Kevin Borrup, JD, MPA, is the associate director of the Connecticut Children’s Injury Prevention Center.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.